 For further information regarding possible health risks from drug contamination, contact Queensland Health’s Public Health Unit or visit the Queensland Health website.

-For further information about detecting drug contamination, acceptable levels and recommended approaches for remediation refer to the Australian Government’s clandestine drug laboratory remediation guidelines.
+For further information about detecting drug contamination, acceptable levels and recommended approaches for clean up refer to the Australian Government’s clandestine drug laboratory remediation guidelines.

 To find out more about your rights and responsibilities in a tenancy, or for more information or support, you can contact the RTA on 1300 366 311.